brownplt/B2T2/ExampleTables.md

 | "Alice" |  17 |        "green" |
 |   "Eve" |  13 |                |

-`tableGG`: a table that represents a gradebook and is filled
+`tableGF`: a table that represents a gradebook and is filled

 ```
 > tableGF